Sales & Marketing Practices

 Conducting continuous oversight, monitoring and risk assessment: We conduct ongoing oversight and monitoring of our key risk areas and of any activities that have been identified through our annual risk assessment process.

 The company is subject to a significant number of privacy and data protection laws and regulations globally, many of which place restrictions on our ability to collect, transfer, access and use personal data across the business.
-For more information on our privacy practices, please see the Privacy and Information Security section of this report.
+For more information on our privacy practices, please see the Privacy and Cybersecurity pages on this site.

 As a condition of employment, all of our sales and marketing employees are required to be certified periodically on sales and marketing practices.